aditidatta/mlx-playground/README.md

 ## ✅ Features

+- Install Miniconda and quickly setup the environment from the provided `environment.yml` file.
+(Instructions below...)
 - Load LLaMA 3.1 and other LLMs locally via `mlx-lm`
 - Run inference in Jupyter Notebooks or VS Code/Cursor
 - Explore prompt engineering with chat-format inputs